 ANTH 545.
 Cultures of India and Pakistan.
 (3) On sufficient demand.
 Cultural survey of the contemporary tribes and Hindu caste communities in their historical and geographical context, followed by a more intense analysis of selected Indian and Pakistani village case studies stressing indigenous economic, social, political, and religious structures.
 Pr.: ANTH 200, 204, or 210.

 ANTH 570.
-North American Indian Archaeology.
-(3) I, II.
+North American Archaeology.
+(3) II, in odd years.
 The prehistoric of native cultures of North America explored through the archaeological record from the peopling of the continent, to the spread of agriculture and village life, up to contact period.
 Pr.: ANTH 260.

 ANTH 604.
 Culture and Personality.
 (3) I or II.
 Anthropological contributions to personality study; cross-cultural comparisons of personality types, means of personality formation in different cultures; cultural change and personality.
 Pr.: Three hours of anthropology.

 ANTH 625.
 Independent Reading and Research in Anthropology.
 (1-3) I, II.
 Guided reading and research on a specific anthropological topic of student interest, leading to preparation of a research paper.
 Topic and credit to be arranged.
 Pr.: Three hours of anthropology and consent of instructor.